-Not your typical staycation — we’re going overseas!
+Not your typical staycation — we’re going to the Southern Islands!

 Despite the array of options for unique staycations in Singapore I was yearning for something different.